smculliton/lunch_and_learn/README.md

 * test edge case if other params are missing

 ## README
-* finish API endpoints documentation
+* add delete endpoint documentation

 # README